activeloopai/deeplake/README.md

 *Read this in other languages: [简体中文](README.zh-cn.md)*

-## About Hub
+## About Deep Lake

-Hub is a dataset format with a simple API for creating, storing, and collaborating on AI datasets of any size.
+Deep Lake (formerly known as hub) is a data lake for deep learning applications.
+Open-source dataset format provides a simple API for creating, storing, and collaborating on AI datasets of any size.
 It enables you to store all of your data in one place, ranging from simple annotations to large videos, and it unlocks rapid streaming of data while training models at scale.
-Hub is used by Google, Waymo, Red Cross, Oxford University, and Omdena.
-Hub includes the following features:
+Deep Lake is used by Google, Waymo, Red Cross, Oxford University, and Omdena.
+Deep Lake includes the following features:

 <details>
   <summary><b>Storage Agnostic API</b></summary>